crowdsecurity/hub/scenarios/crowdsecurity/mysql-bf.md

-Detect seveal failed mysql authentications.
+Detect several failed mysql authentications.

-leakspeed of 10s, capacity of 3
+leakspeed of 10s, capacity of 5